Getting your dog to play – It’s all a matter of “desire”!

 It is a means to:

-- measure/compare themselves against others in the pack;
+- measure/compare themselves to other members in the group;

 - build or cement a bond between individuals;